 Speech therapists can use PA as a teaching tool to help students learn how to correctly pronounce sounds in English and any other language.

-C.6.
+D.3.
 Deaf education

 PA can help deaf students learn how to pronounce sounds in English and any other language.
 There is no easily applied or consistent way to represent English pronunciation to ASL students other than through pictures or films of a cross-section of the human head, showing the body parts that produce a certain sound.
 PA does this.
 With PA letters, a speaker (deaf or hearing) can see how to pronounce them.